Pasteurella multocida: Disease

 Pasteurella multocida causes a range of diseases in wild and domesticated animals, as well as humans.
 The bacterium is found in birds, cats, dogs, rabbits, cattle, and pigs.
 In birds, P. multocida causes avian or fowl cholera disease; a significant disease present in commercial and domestic poultry flocks worldwide, particularly layer flocks and parent breeder flocks.

+In most species the majority of infections are caused by a handful of serotypes, partly explained by the fact that the two molecules used for serotype classification are also the host's immune system's "first impression" of this bacterium.
+However, capsule and LPS are only two of the bacterium's virulence factors with a role in host selection, and two strains of the same cap:LPS genotype may actually turn out quite different when examined using MLST or whole-genome comparison.

+Avians

 P. multocida strains that cause fowl cholera in poultry typically belong to the serovars 1, 3, and 4.
 In the wild, fowl cholera has been shown to follow bird migration routes, especially of snow geese.
 The P. multocida serotype-1 is most associated with avian cholera in North America, but the bacterium does not linger in wetlands for extended periods of time.

+Mammals

 P. multocida causes atrophic rhinitis in pigs; it also can cause pneumonia or bovine respiratory disease in cattle.
 It may be responsible for mass mortality in saiga antelopes.

+Humans

 In humans, P. multocida is the most common cause of wound infections after dog or cat bites.
 The infection usually shows as soft tissue inflammation within 24 hours.
 High leukocyte and neutrophil counts are typically observed, leading to an inflammatory reaction at the infection site (generally a diffuse, localized cellulitis).
 It can also infect other locales, such as the respiratory tract, and is known to cause regional lymphadenopathy (swelling of the lymph nodes).
 In more serious cases, a bacteremia can result, causing an osteomyelitis or endocarditis.
 Patients with a joint replacement (perhaps notably knee replacement) in place may, in particular, be at risk of secondary infection of that joint during an episode of P multocida cellulitis/bacteraemia.
 The bacteria may also cross the blood–brain barrier and cause meningitis.